- British Values at Hednesford Valley High

 PMLD and SLD students share a range of books in a multi-sensory way including "inprint" texts.
 These include books from the PM Nelson Thornes scheme.

-Students in year 10 and 11 cover reading units in a variety of accredited courses including English Functional skills and Step up to English.
+Students in year 10 and 11 cover reading units in a variety of accredited courses including English Functional skills and Step up to English and Entry Level Functional Skills.

 All students in the school have a reading record book so that parents and carers can record progress when reading at home.
 Reading is part of the weekly homework.
 All English tutors keep their own reading records; this includes a student's self-assessment sheet.